dauren/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [ ] `fruit_names = for x in fruits.keys() *`
 - [x] `fruit_names = [x for x in fruits.keys()]`
 - [ ] `fruit_names = x for x in fruits.keys()`

-#### Q46.
-What is the purpose of the `self` keyword when defining or calling methods on an instance of an object?

-- [ ] `self` refers to the class that was inherited from to create the object using `self`.
-- [ ] There is no real purpose for the `self` method.
-It's just legacy computer science jargon that Python keeps to stay consistent with other programming languages.
-- [ ] `self` means that no other arguments are required to be passed into the method.
-- [x] `self` refers to the instance whose method was called.

-**Explanation:** - Try running the example of the Q42 without passing `self` argument inside the `__init__`, you'll understand the reason.
-You'll get the error like this `__init__() takes 0 positional arguments but 1 was given`, this means that something is going inside even if haven't specified, which is instance itself.

 #### Q47.
 What statement about the class methods is true?